varnishcache/varnish-cache/.github/ISSUE_TEMPLATE.md

 	- but at least the latest release of a supported version

       - you got
-	- debuginfo packages installed when running binaries from packages
+	- debuginfo packages installed when running binaries from packages if these are available from the package source you are using

 	- or have compiled with debug information whenever possible (configure --enable-debugging-symbols)